23 things to do on the Thames, London

 Whales, seals, dolphins and porpoises have all been spotted in the river since it has been cleaned up in recent years, but if you want to be certain of spotting marine life, head to the Sea Life London Aquarium near the London Eye.

-One of the biggest collections in Europe, it houses over 500 species, 14 themed zones and more than 2 million litres of water.
-You can also get discounted tickets.
+One of the biggest collections in Europe, it houses over 500 species, 14 themed zones and more than 2 million litres of water, with some unusual creatures to discover, as well as some favourites including penguins and clownfish.

 Visit a museum